gordonguthrie/TheManual/the_manual/chapter1/introduction.md

 ## Chapter 6 - Next steps

-What the future holds for user-defined synths in Sonic Pi
+What the future holds for this manual and user-defined synths in Sonic Pi